 One of David’s best Urbana stories involves his niece, Valerie—the daughter of Jim and Elisabeth Elliot—and Valerie’s husband Walt.
 “They’ve gone this past year to Congo, as missionaries,” he said.
 “In a prayer letter that she just sent out, she indicates that at Urbana 76 she and her husband felt called of God into missions.
 But God led them elsewhere for 29 years–in pastoral ministry–before the way finally opened for them.
 So now they’re on the field, in Africa.”

-The complete David Howard interview is an InterVarsity podcast; you can listen to it here.
+The complete David Howard interview is an InterVarsity podcast; you can access it at the bottom of this page.

-The story of Jim Elliot, Pete Fleming, Nate Saint, Roger Youderian, and Ed McCully is dramatized in the movie The End of the Spear, which begins showing nationwide on January 20th.
+The story of Jim Elliot, Pete Fleming, Nate Saint, Roger Youderian, and Ed McCully is dramatized in the movie The End of the Spear, which began showing nationwide later in January 2006.